-- Get your little one to breastfeed while in a sling; this gives you more freedom to move around and also helps calm a fussy, gassy baby.
+- Get your little one to breastfeed while in a sling; this gives you more freedom to move around and helps calm a fussy, gassy baby.

 - Keep yourself busy while your baby is breastfeeding; read your favorite magazine, watch a movie or chat on the phone.

 - Swaddling your baby can calm them for breastfeeding, too.

 - Breastfeed on demand and avoid sticking to a feeding schedule, as this can make your baby even more fussy and miserable.

 - Newborn cluster feeding is temporary; learning to work around it and accept it will help you enjoy your breastfeeding experience more.

 - Infant cluster feeding can work to the advantage of mothers returning to work, as babies who cluster feed usually sleep longer at night.
 A mother can use this time to relax and bond with her baby.